testbenchcc/markdown-notes-app/roadmap.md

 ## v1.2.4 - Markdown formating improvements

 - [] Markdown tables width should not expand to fit the window or panes width.
 Fit to the contents of the table.
-- [] Add font selection for notes in the apperance settings category.
+- [] Add font and size (small, med, large) selection for notes in the apperance settings category.
 - [] Add font selection for the rest of the site

 ## 1.2.5 - Render mermaid